 George Camsell is the Middlesbrough all-time leading goalscorer.
 Camsell scored 345 goals in 453 appearances for the club, including 24 hat-tricks, from 1925 to 1939.
 Camsell is also Middlesbrough’s top goalscorer in a single season, scoring 59 goals in the 1926/1927 season, and went on to be Middlesbrough’s top scorer for ten consecutive seasons.

 Middlesbrough’s record win came in 1890, when they beat Scarborough 11-0 in the FA Cup.
 In terms of league matches, their highest victory is 9-0, which occurred in the 1958/1959 season against Brighton and Hove Albion.

 The highest number of spectators a Middlesbrough side has played in front of was 53,802 in 1949.
 This was at Ayresome Park when Middlesbrough took on local rivals Newcastle United.

 At Middlesbrough’s Riverside Stadium, the biggest attendance to date is 34,836 in a match against Norwich City in 2004.

 The player who has earned the highest number of international caps whilst playing for Middlesbrough is Mark Schwarzer.
 Schwarzer made 51 appearances for Australia while playing his club football at Boro.

-Afonso Alves is Middlesbrough’s most expensive signing in their history.
-Boro bought Alves from Heerenveen in 2008 for a reported amount of £12.8 million.
+Britt Assombalonga s is Middlesbrough’s most expensive signing in their history.
+Boro bought Assombalonga from Nottingham Forest in 2017 for a reported fee of £15 million.